AllstaRawR/FILFY/README.md

 #### Skyrim Upscaler Adjustments

-1. You can open the Skyrim Upscaler menu in the game by pressing the `Page Down` key on your keyboard.
+1. You can open the `Skyrim Upscaler` menu in the game by pressing the `Page Down` key on your keyboard.
 Once opened, it will look like this:
-2. The setting for `Upscaler Type` is defaulted to `FSR2 Performance`, as that is the preset that works on almost all modern hardware.
+2. The upscaler is defaulted to `OFF`.
+The setting for `Upscaler Type` is defaulted to `FSR2 Performance`, as that is the preset that works on almost all modern hardware.
 If you have a nVidia GPU, you should switch to `DLSS`, as it will provide more fidelity at around the same performance.
 You can also select different performance targets under `Quality Level`

 <img src="https://github.com/AllstaRawR/FILFY/assets/164591926/47ab5167-feb4-47fe-a67b-df0ead4648e2" width="45%"></img>
 <img src="https://github.com/AllstaRawR/FILFY/assets/164591926/f9acaa93-a0d5-447d-ad83-ae54504f856f" width="45%"></img>